Attunewise/GPT/README.md

 1. `config.json`
 2. `Tool.js`

-`config.json` provides the name, whether the plugin is enabled, the platforms it suppports, and the tools it supports in the form of function definitions according to the OpenAI function calling specification.
+`config.json` provides the name, whether the plugin is enabled, the platforms it supports, and the tools it supports in the form of function definitions according to the OpenAI function calling specification.
 Here is an example:
 ```
 {
   "name": "VScode",